Ethics in Clinical Psychology

 Course description: The goal of this seminar is to engage students in the major theories, empirical research, and current controversies on contemporary families.
 This seminar will examine the varied contextual forces and social locations that are fundamentally intertwined with, and serve to shape, family life (e.g., race, social class), as well as the many forms that contemporary families take (e.g., single-parent families, gay-parent families, adoptive families).
 Special attention is paid to timely but understudied topics related to family life, such as the influence of reproductive technologies (e.g., donor insemination) and information technologies and social media (e.g., text messaging, the internet) on family life.
 This course will also emphasize the major theoretical perspectives that have been used to understand and theorize about families.

-Research in Diverse Families
+Research in Diverse Families and Sexualities

 (Undergraduate Research Course)